 MISSION & HISTORY

 VELA empowers families of children with disabilities through hands-on knowledge, support and community building.
-Here is how we are doing that during COVID-19.

 To create a community where all families of children with disabilities thrive.
 We have big plans to reach our vision, check out our Strategic Plan.